my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

-趋势
+**趋势**

-Et økende antall nordmenn ønsker å ... → An increasing number of Norwegians wish to ...
+Et *økende* antall nordmenn ønsker å ... → An increasing number of Norwegians wish to ...

-en vesentlig økning av antall nordmenn over 80 → A significant increase in the number of Norwegians over 80
+*en vesentlig økning av* antall nordmenn over 80 → A significant increase in the number of Norwegians over 80

-A går ned samtidig som B øker → 伴随着 B 的上升，A 在下降
+A *går ned samtidig som* B øker → 伴随着 B 的上升，A 在下降

+å bli redusert → to be reduced

-Det blir en ond sirkel. → It becomes a vivious circle.
+Det blir en ond *sirkel*. → It becomes a vivious circle.